1st and 2nd Focal Plane Rifle Scopes and their differences

 It is possible to use a 2nd focal plane scope and shoot at different magnification, one just needs to do a little math to calculate the difference in hold over caused by the change in magnification, but who want’s to do math.

-With a 1st focal plane rifle scope, the reticle will increase in size as magnification is increased, and decrease in size as the shooter zooms out from the target as shown below.
+With a 1st focal plane rifle scopes such as the Optisan EVX F1, the reticle will increase in size as magnification is increased, and decrease in size as the shooter zooms out from the target as shown below.

 From the image above, you can see that regardless of being zoomed in or zoomed out, a 4 Mil Dot hold over always places the center cross-hair 1″ above the bulls-eye.
 Now the shooter is free to choose what ever magnification to shoot at with no effects on the point of impact.